rahul-pisharody/AthenaRender/README.md

-Script to Render .blend files on Athena

-Blender Render on the NITC Athena Server
+Blender Cycles Render on the NITC Athena Server

 First, download, extract and copy the Blender folder (Linux) to your account.